Sk3llington/Elastic_Stack_Server/README.md

 ![filebeat failed ssh attempts](https://github.com/Sk3llington/Project-1-UCLA-Cyber-Security/blob/f927b7cdbd50c0d4b7830f1839658fcfeaf2a96d/Images/filebeat_failed_ssh_attempts.png)

-We can see all the failed attempts hits were detected and sent to Kibana.
+We can see all the failed attempts were detected and sent to Kibana.

 Now Let's breakdown the syntax of our previous short script: